Khloe Kardashian Likes Tweet Suggesting That Jordyn Woods Slept With Tristan Thompson

 The saga of Khloe Kardashian and Jordyn Woods continues.

-The most recent move in all the cheating drama comes after Khloe liked a certain tweet that alleges that Jordyn Woods did in fact sleep with Cleveland Cavaliers star Tristan Thompson.
-According to The Hollywood Life, fans took notice of a tweet that Kardashian happened to like earlier today.
-While it was originally reported that Tristan and Jordyn just kissed at a party in Los Angeles, Kardashian thinks that more than that went down.
+The most recent move in all of the cheating drama comes after Khloe liked a certain tweet which alleges that Jordyn Woods did, in fact, sleep with Cleveland Cavaliers star Tristan Thompson.
+According to Hollywood Life, fans took notice of a tweet that Kardashian happened to like earlier today.
+While it was originally reported that Tristan and Jordyn merely kissed at a party in Los Angeles, Kardashian thinks that more than that went down.

-“She slept with Khloé’s baby daddy, and they haven’t even publicly said ONE bad thing about her, just unfollowed her, so how is that the [Kardashians’] fault.
+“She slept with Khloe’s baby daddy, and they haven’t even publicly said ONE bad thing about her, just unfollowed her, so how is that the [Kardashians’] fault.
 Jordyn smeared her OWN name,” the tweet that KoKo liked reads.

-And that tweet was actually one that came in response to another tweet that suggested the Jordyn is not a bad person.
-One Twitter user was talking about the fact that Woods will appear on Jada Pinkett-Smith’s popular Facebook series, Red Table Talk, on Friday to tell her side of the story.
+And that tweet was actually one that came in response to another tweet which suggested that Jordyn is not a bad person.
+One Twitter user was talking about the fact that Woods will appear on Jada Pinkett Smith’s popular Facebook series, Red Table Talk, on Friday to tell her side of the story.
 This particular social media user thinks that it’s only fair that Jordyn gets to tell her side of the story.

-“Her and her family are REAL cool with the Smith’s so I really want them to paint her in a good light.
-The Kardashian’s are obviously smearing her name for ratings, but Jordyn deserves a win!”
+“Her and her family are REAL cool with the Smith’s [sic] so I really want them to paint her in a good light.
+The Kardashian’s [sic] are obviously smearing her name for ratings, but Jordyn deserves a win!”

-It’s easy to see that a lot of people are following the drama on social media and while some fans are tweeting their opinions on the whole thing, Khloe is definitely taking notice of certain comments.
-Earlier today, the Inquisitr reported that Kim Kardashian is urging all of her family members to cut Woods out of their inner circle once and for all.
+It’s easy to see that a lot of people are following the drama on social media — and while some fans are tweeting their opinions on the whole thing, Khloe is definitely taking notice of certain comments.
+Earlier today, The Inquisitr reported that Kim Kardashian is urging all of her family members to cut Woods out of their inner circle, once and for all.

 View this post on Instagram